huggingface/blog/paligemma2.md

 - **WebLI**: A web-scale multilingual image-text dataset built from the public web.
 A wide range of WebLI splits is used to acquire versatile model capabilities, such as visual semantic understanding, object localization, visually-situated text understanding, and multilinguality.

-- **CC3M-35L:** Curated English image-alt_text pairs from webpages [Sharma et al., 2018](https://aclanthology.org/P18-1238/).
+- **CC3M-35L:** Curated English image-alt_text pairs from webpages ([Sharma et al., 2018](https://aclanthology.org/P18-1238/)).
 To label this dataset, the authors used [Google Cloud Translation API](https://cloud.google.com/translate) to translate into 34 additional languages.

 - **Visual Question Generation with Question Answering Validation (VQ2A):** An improved dataset for question answering.
 The dataset is translated into the same additional 34 languages, using the Google Cloud Translation API.